lohedges/vmmc/README.md

 for implementation details.

 ## Limitations
-* The use of simple C-style callback functions means that the user will likely need to use globals for several variables and data structures.
-Since this library is intended to be used for simulation of relatively simple models, likely with a small code base, this was deemed as a reasonable trade-off in terms of preserving generality.
-The demonstration codes illustrate some simple examples.
 * For spherical particles bearing isotropic interactions, e.g. the square-well fluid, single particle rotations will always be accepted.
 While not a problem from a thermodynamic perspective, this may cause issues if the user wishes to